bclins/bclins.github.io/fall25/math121/notes.md

 2. Can you think of a distribution that is skewed left?

 3. Why isn't [this bar graph](https://people.hsc.edu/faculty-staff/blins/books/OpenIntroStats4e.pdf#subsection.2.2.5) from the book a histogram?

+Until recently, Excel did not have an easy way to make histograms, but Google Sheets does.
+If you need to make a histogram, I recommend using Google Sheets or this [histogram plotter tool](https://people.hsc.edu/faculty-staff/blins/StatsTools/boxplotsHistograms.html).

 <!--
 ### Fri, Jan 17